seanh/oatcake/README.md

 <link rel="stylesheet" href="https://www.seanh.cc/oatcake/oatcake.css">
 ```

-You don't need any CSS classes or any particular HTML structure: Oatcake is a
+You don't need any CSS classes or any particular HTML structure: Oatcake styles
-drop-in stylesheet that styles the standard HTML elements directly, you can use
+the standard HTML elements directly.
+You can use it to style HTML straight from
-it to style HTML straight from Markdown.
+Markdown.

 I recommend setting a line width of about 30-50em, for example by using the CSS
 `max-width` property on a container element like your page's `<body>` or a